hindutva/hindutva.github.io/main/tattvam/deva/hierarchy/competition.md

 - Threatening divine punishment for switching ritual affiliations or weaking group cohesion through leakage :
     - nihshvAsa text of shaiva siddhAnta - [TW17](https://twitter.com/GhorAngirasa/status/916258143646224384).
     - Later found in Tibetan vajrayAna as dorje shugden.
+- Monolatry: only worship one God while actively refusing the worship of the rest, while not rejecting their outright existence.

 ## Functional retention
 - Despite new deities taking on old roles, the roles themselves remain fairly conserved.